StrangeJay/AWS_CICD/journal.md

 ![](img/s3-4.png)

 > [!NOTE]
-Just give your bucket a name and create it, leave every other setting on default.
+Just give your bucket a name and create it, leaving every other setting on default.

 ---